-Jim Winship, Director of The British Sandwich & Food To Go Association behind British Sandwich Week says: "We know Londoners love a sandwich - just look at the amount of sandwich shops, delis, diners and pop-ups selling top quality sarnies.
+Jim Winship, Director of The British Sandwich & Food To Go Association behind British Sandwich Week says: "We know North East residents love a sandwich - just look at the amount of sandwich shops, delis, diners and pop-ups selling top quality sarnies.

 "There are clear benefits to both rectangular and triangular sandwiches - we're not circling around the issue.
-The triangle, the runaway favourite in London, is easier on the eye as you can see more of the filling, and you have a more of a crustless edge to enjoy, while the rectangle brings structural integrity, an easy grip, no floppy corners.
+The rectangle, the runaway favourite in the North East, brings structural integrity, an easy grip, no floppy corners, while the triangle is easier on the eye as you can see more of the filling, and you have a more of a crustless edge to enjoy.